zhxie/ikago/README.md

 `-list-devices`: (Optional, exclusively) List all valid pcap devices in current computer.

-`-listen-loopback-device`: (Optional) Listen loopback device only.

 `-listen-devices devices`: (Optional) pcap devices for listening, use comma to separate multiple devices.
 If this value is not set, all valid pcap devices will be used.
 For example, `-listen-devices eth0,wifi0,lo`.
 Use `-listen-loopback-device` will select loopback device in designated devices.

-`-upstream-loopback-device`: (Optional) Route upstream to loopback device only.

 `-upstream-device device`: (Optional) pcap device for routing upstream to.
 If this value is not set, the first valid pcap device with the same domain of gateway will be used.
 Use `-upstream-loopback-device` will select loopback device in designated devices.

-`-ipv4-device`: (Optional) Use IPv4 devices only.
-Use `-ipv4-device` and `-ipv6-device` together will use all IPv4 and IPv6 devices.

-`-ipv6-device`: (Optional) Use IPv6 devices only.
-Use `-ipv4-device` and `-ipv6-device` together will use all IPv4 and IPv6 devices.

 `-upstream-port port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as 0, a random port from 49152 to 65535 will be used.